gsbnair/TimeSeries/README.md

 What I am trying here is to explain with maximum possible clarity and take you through various approaches and reaching a point where my resources/hardware are limiting me to not go further.

 Here for illustrating different methods, I have used different sets of data.
-Though they are just for the purpose of illustrations, I hope it would somehow make the reader's life easier to pick a similar approach when he/she finds a resemblance with the data at ahand.
+Though they are just for the purpose of illustrations, I hope it would somehow make the reader's life easier so that they can pick a similar approach when he/she finds a resemblance with the data at ahand.

 There are Different approaches to solve a Time Series problem.
 We will be mainly focusing on LSTM, IndRNN, ARIMA, SARIMA, etc. [etc. - means the list is not closed].
 My spare time would be used to include more models and approaches into this list and update the compilation of results.